DEKENICT/first-repo/README.md

 # README
-In this project we will learn how to create Github
+In this project we will learn how to create Github!